-Capital Coral INC was established in 2017 in New London CT.
-We moved to Albany, NY to a “designed for purpose” facility in 2021.
-This includes an aquatics lab, dry/fabrication lab, and a chemistry lab, along with offices for staff and students.
-The main aquatics lab is comprised of two systems with 20 different tanks linked to a common sump and filtration with about 3000 gallons in capacity.
+Our unique facility includes a large aquatics lab, coral testing and imaging room, a dry/fabrication lab, and a chemistry/molecular biology lab, along with offices for staff and students.
+The main aquatics lab is comprised of three systems encompassing over 3000 gallons in capacity.
 A large refugia tank for algae culturing helps with water filtration and the production of natural plankton for feeding the corals.

 He is currently focusing his efforts on uses of aquacultured corals for developing biomedical applications and chemical fingerprinting studies for coral health and disease.
 Additional work is directly aimed at improving restoration efforts with improved approaches for biofouling mitigation in nurseries and out-plant sites.